 One of the few industries that is still in use in central Malmö.
 AB Malmo Great Walskvarn mill founded in Malmö in 1881 and has been in use since then.

 The mill location in the city are becoming more central as the port area north of the mill is converted to urban development.
-Industrial operations in the mill as less suited to this place, and Lantmännen signed a few years ago an agreement with the municipality that by 2030, moving production.
+Industrial operations in the mill is less suited to this place, and a few years ago Lantmännen signed an agreement with the municipality that by 2030 they will move production.

 The mill produces flour around the clock throughout the year and has a capacity of about 775 tons of grain / day.
-On the mills north side, ships with grain deliveries dock and unload up to 180 tons of grain per hour.
+On the mill’s north side, ships with grain deliveries dock and unload up to 180 tons of grain per hour.
 55 ships arrive here every year.
-When processed in the mill, the flour is unloaded by an automated system, allowing the trucks can pick up flour at any time of day.
-4500 trycks and 1650 railway wagons leave the mill every year.
+When processed in the mill, the flour is unloaded by an automated system, allowing the trucks to pick up flour at any time of day.

 POI 23: New Market Hall